 Students who have completed their MSN with an accredited graduate program and have certification in a clinical practice focus (Nurse practitioner, Clinical Nurse Specialist, etc.) will have a reduced number of credit hours in their plan of study based upon analysis of previous course completion.
 These students typically have a certification in another setting (acute care) and another population focus of practice (i.e. pediatrics, adult-gerontology or neonatal), but wish to expand their knowledge and clinical focus to family practice in a primary care setting.
 To determine the course requirements for these students, a gap analysis is completed by the faculty during their application to the program.
-An individualized plan of study will be based primarily upon the FNP Focused Courses.
+An individualized plan of study is developed for each student, depending on previous coursework.
+The established plan of study will be based primarily upon the FNP Focused Courses.
 If the previous NP core courses taken by the applicant were population focused (i.e. Advanced Assessment for Pediatrics or Adult Pathophysiology), then additional NP Core Courses will need to be added in order to obtain the FNP certificate.